pingidentity/pingone-go-client/pingone/docs/DaVinciApplicationCollection.md

 NewDaVinciApplicationCollectionWithDefaults instantiates a new DaVinciApplicationCollection object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetEmbedded

-`func (o *DaVinciApplicationCollection) GetEmbedded() DaVinciApplicationCollectionEmbedded`

-GetEmbedded returns the Embedded field if non-nil, zero value otherwise.

-### GetEmbeddedOk

-`func (o *DaVinciApplicationCollection) GetEmbeddedOk() (*DaVinciApplicationCollectionEmbedded, bool)`

-GetEmbeddedOk returns a tuple with the Embedded field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEmbedded

-`func (o *DaVinciApplicationCollection) SetEmbedded(v DaVinciApplicationCollectionEmbedded)`

-SetEmbedded sets Embedded field to given value.

 ### GetLinks